 Each quay would have to be linked to the beaches by floating roadways in order to allow rapid offloading of material needed to maintain momentum at the front.
 It was calculated that each of the two harbours would have a capacity to handle 7,000 tons of supplies each day.

 Sea going tugs were used to tow the ‘mulberries’ from their assembly point near Lee-on-Solent over to the French coast.
 This cross Channel movement was designated as “Operation Corncob” and commenced on 4th June.
 As a result of the postponement, the transit was held up for 24 hours and tugs were forced to hold their position mid-Channel.

 Once the invasion was under way, markers were in place for Mulberry B, off Arromanches, to be positioned and assembled.
 Prepared blockships left Poole Harbour on their final voyage to be scuttled in pre-arranged positions to protect against high seas and fast tidal movement.
 Similarly, Mulberry A was being set up off Saint Laurent-sur-Mer.

 To construct the artificial harbours, breakwaters were formed by partially sunken blockships and concrete caissons.
 Closer to shore a long jetty was formed of Lobnitz Pierhead units connected to the shore by floating pontoons known as “Whales”.

 On D+1 (7th June) the first caissons were brought into position.
 Blockships were scuttled and the huge ferro-concrete caissons were towed to within a mile of the shoreline by a fleet of tugs.
-By 13th June Mulberry B was established to the extent of providing two crescent shaped harbours which could accommodate up to seventy five Liberty ships and
+By 13th June Mulberry B was established to the extent of providing two crescent shaped harbours which could accommodate up to seventy five Liberty ships and smaller craft.

 All Mulberry components were given code-names to maintain security.